YashShrivastava10/pizzeria/README.md

    - **Forgot Password with Gmail:**
      - Initiate a secure password reset process by receiving an OTP via email.
      - Users can enter the OTP to verify their identity and proceed with resetting their password.

-5. **Cart Management:**
-   - **Clear Cart Button:** Conveniently remove all items from your cart with a single click using the "Clear Cart" button.
-   - **Remove Item Button:** Tailor your order by removing specific items from your cart with the "Remove Item" button.

 ## Contact